Local Edge Dynamics and Opinion Polarization: Theoretical Results

-Overall, from Corollaries \ref{cor:add} and \ref{cor:sub} we see that adding an edge decreases the polarization + disagreement.
+From Cor. \ref{cor:add}, we see that adding an edge decreases the polarization + disagreement.
 Subtracting an edge increases it.
 In both cases, the magnitude of change is roughly linear in the squared disagreement across the edge.
+We highlight that, since the disagreement is in terms of the \emph{expressed opinions}, which may differ substantially from the innate opinions, this finding is non-obvious.
+It is surprising that the change in polarization + disagreement only depends on the innate opinions $s$ through the expressed opinions $z$.